-We are growing an intentional community of homeschoolers + unschoolers in Philadelphia committed to radically reimagining education while centering antiracism + environmental stewardship.
+We are growing an intentional community of homeschoolers + unschoolers in Philadelphia committed to radically reimagining education.

 What is Wild Seeds?

 Wild Seeds is a part-time, nature-based learning program for self-directing young people ages 5-12.
-Our program supports families who are homeschooling and unschooling their young people, centering antiracism and environmental stewardship.
+Our program supports families who are homeschooling and unschooling their young people, while centering environmental stewardship and decolonization.
 Immersed in nature and supported by an intentional community, young people let their curiosities and passions lead the way to deep learning and action around topics and issues that matter to them.

 Wild Seeds gives young people an entirely unique learning experience.
 Focused on cooperation, collaboration, and problem solving, they grow in community with one another and with their environment.

-Our program relies on education best practices.
-We know learning happens best when young people are free to explore, experiment, play, question and interact in the real world, while being supported by a community and facilitators trained to support self-directed learners.
+We trust that learning happens best when young people are free to explore, experiment, play, question and interact in the real world, while being supported by a community and facilitators trained to support self-directed learners.

 Beliefs about learning